bjoernholmlund/Battle-Tides/README.md

 1. **Starting the Game**:

-When the game starts, you will be prompted to enter your name.
+    When the game starts, you will be prompted to enter your name.<br><br>
-Then, the game will display a welcome message and explain the basic rules.
+    Then, the game will display a welcome message and explain the basic rules.<br><br>
-You will be asked to choose the size of the game board (between 4x4 and 10x10).
+    You will be asked to choose the size of the game board (between 4x4 and 10x10).<br><br>

 2. **Taking Turns**:

-The game alternates between the player and the computer.
+    The game alternates between the player and the computer.<br><br>
-On your turn, you will be asked to select a column (A to X) and a row (1 to the board size).
+    On your turn, you will be asked to select a column (A to X) and a row (1 to the board size).<br><br>
-The computer will take a shot randomly at your board.
+    The computer will take a shot randomly at your board.<br><br>
-The game will indicate whether each shot is a hit (H) or a miss (M) for both you and the computer.
+    The game will indicate whether each shot is a hit (H) or a miss (M) for both you and the computer.<br><br>

 3. **Winning the Game**:

-The first player to sink all the opponent's ships wins.
+    The first player to sink all the opponent's ships wins.<br><br>
-The game ends when the player runs out of shots or one player sinks all the ships.
+    The game ends when the player runs out of shots or one player sinks all the ships.<br><br>

 4. **Play Again**:

     After the game finishes, you will be asked if you want to play again.
-Type 'y' for yes or 'n' for no.
+Type 'y' for yes or 'n' for no.<br><br>